Top

 Probate & Estate Administration Attorney Based in Madison

-Talk to Our Board-Certified Estate Planning Law Specialist* Today
+Contact Our Experienced Estate Planning Team Today

 After a person passes away, their estate must pass through a process called probate.
 Probate is how courts administer an estate and make sure the decedent's property is properly managed and distributed to the right beneficiaries.